obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

 Step 5 - Troubleshooting
 ------------------------

-If anything goes wrong in a R server, check the output of the R commands in the R server logs.
+If anything goes wrong in an R server, check the output of the R commands in the R server logs.

 .. note::